Dr Agnes Stefansdottir

 Agnes completed a Bachelor of Science (Honours) degree in Biomedical Sciences (Developmental Biology) at the University of Aberdeen in 2010.
 Agnes then received her PhD from the University of Edinburgh in 2014.
 Her PhD project focused on establishing a novel embryonic mouse ovary culture system, to examine the effects of pharmaceutical and environmental compounds on the developing ovary in vitro.
 Following the completion of her PhD, Agnes worked as a Postdoctoral Research Fellow with Professor Norah Spears, at the Centre for Integrative Physiology.

 During her PhD and postdoctoral work Agnes has managed undergraduate and postgraduate student projects, and has been actively involved in teaching at the University of Edinburgh.
 In 2017 Agnes took up a post as a Lecturer in Anatomy, contributing to the undergraduate and postgraduate teaching of Anatomy.
-In 2018, Agnes became a Teaching Track Lecturer in Reproductive Biology, where she is the course organiser for a new Level 10 honours elective module, Sex Determination.
-Agnes is also the deputy course organiser for a Level 9 Year 3 course, Reproductive Biology 3.
+In 2018, Agnes became a Teaching Track Lecturer in Reproductive Biology, where she is the course organiser for a new honours elective module, Reproductive Toxicology and for the Reproductive Biology core course: Research Skills in Reproductive Biology.
+Agnes is also the course organiser for Reproductive Biology 3.
 In addition, Agnes contributes to a wide range of reproductive biology teaching across undergraduate and postgraduate courses at the University.

 Agnes is actively involved in undergraduate and postgraduate teaching within Reproductive Biology, Biomedical Sciences and Anatomy for Biomedical and Medical science students, as well as students on the MBChB programme.

-Agnes teaches on several undergraduate courses including Biomedical Sciences 2 and 3, Reproductive Biology 3, Reproductive Systems and Sex Determination.
+Agnes teaches on several undergraduate courses including Biomedical Sciences 3, Reproductive Biology 3, Gametes & Gonads, Reproductive Toxicology and Research Skills in Reproductive Biology.
 She also teaches Embryology and Developmental Biology as part of the MSc Human Anatomy programme.

 Agnes is a Personal Tutor for undergraduate students in the Deanery of Biomedical Sciences.

 Agnes’ research is focused on investigating the direct effects of potential ovotoxicants, including chemical compounds in cigarette smoke and chemotherapy agents, on the developing ovary using culture techniques.
-Her research aims to understand the timing and mechanisms of cell death following exposure to certain ovotoxicants, as well as examining the potential for a range of tyrosine kinase inhibitors to protect the ovary against chemotherapy-induced damage.
+Her research aims to understand the timing and mechanisms of cell death following exposure to certain ovotoxicants, as well as examining the potential to protect the ovary against chemotherapy-induced damage.